nlml/cats-vs-dogs-classifier-pruned-and-served/README.md

 You can also use `localhost:5000/classify` endpoint to POST data to be classified.
 It accepts JSON format data and binary data.

-Here is an example of how you might POST some binary data in Python:
+Here is an example of how you might post some binary data in Python:

 ```
 import requests